 The fixed base pay must be market based and reflect the employee’s position, qualifications, experience and individual performance.
 Fixed base pay is reviewed on an annual basis.

 Short-term variable pay must be measured against predefined financial performance targets.
 Non-financial objectives may also be used to sharpen focus on achieving the Company’s strategic plans.
 Objectives must be specific, clear, measurable, subject to deadlines and adopted by the board of directors.
 They shall further be designed to contribute to the Company’s business strategy, long-term interests and sustainability.
-The extent to which the criteria for awarding variable remuneration have been satisfied shall be evaluated/determined when the relevant measurement period has ended.
+To which extent the criteria for awarding variable remuneration has been satisfied shall be evaluated/determined when the relevant measurement period has ended.